jstat17/Compressible-Flow-Solvers/README.md

     4. Solve for the exit conditions of a Rayleigh duct.

 ## Package requirements
-Currently no additional packages are required.
+Currently no additional packages are required other than those in the standard library.